This topic explains how to run OneAgent as a Docker container, as opposed to the standard script-based Linux installation approach.

 Running OneAgent as a Docker container gives you full-stack visibility into your complete containerized environment.
 This includes deep monitoring of supported applications, services, and databases.

-1 OneAgent deployment via a Docker container is only available for Linux-based hosts.
+OneAgent deployment via Docker container is supported for Docker Engine versions 1.10 - 1.13.1, 17.03+ CE and EE and is available only for Linux-based hosts.
 Installation within the container isn't supported.
-Please see the limitations of this deployment model.
+For more information, see the limitations of this deployment model.

 You need Dynatrace environment credentials.